Trip 190 - June 29, 2020 (Monday)Francois Lake Ferry TripFrom Francois Lake to Southbank Near Burns Lake BC |

-Francois Lake Terminal Location:
+Francois Lake Ferry Trip

-(which is located 225 km West of Prince George via Highway 16), via
+Francois Lake Terminal Location: Approximately 23.5 kilometers South of the village of Burns Lake (which is located 225 km West of Prince George via Highway 16), via Highway 35 and Colleymount Road.

 Francois Lake Ferry is located South of the village of Burns Lake (which is 225 km West of Prince George via Highway 16), and connects unincorporated communities of Francois Lake (on the North side of the lake) and Southbank (on the South side).
 The ferry is called Francois Forester, and takes all of 15 minutes to cross the lake.
 The ride is free, and the boarding is on a first-come, first-served basis, aside from giving priority to school buses and, one would imagine, emergency vehicles.
 Since the ferry is very small, it can carry, at most, a few dozen vehicles (as well as walk-ons, motorcyclists, and cyclists), but that number is going to be reduced, if large vehicles would board the ferry.
 In our case, the arriving ferry carried a loaded logging truck and a pickup towing a large horse trailer, and then an empty logging truck and a converted school bus boarded the ferry on the way back.
-The ferry starts its daily run in Southbank at 05:30 AM, and the last ferry leaves Francois Lake on the North side at 11:00 PM.
-The interval between sailings at each terminal is 50 minutes to one hour.
-There are many rules applicable to this ferry ride, and they are posted on the information boards by the terminal.
-The photographs of those information boards are contained in this trip report.
-The short ride allows to observe a fine-looking Francois Lake, with distant mountains on the horizon.
-We also liked having a very cheerful attendant on duty, who really seemed to enjoy his job.
-0. In this photo of the map of British Columbia, located by Houston Visitor Centre, we have pointed to Francois Lake with a yellow arrow.

 1. To get to the Northern terminal of the Francois Lake Ferry, get to the village of Burns Lake on Highway 16, and follow signs to Highway 35.
 Then, take Highway 35 all the way to Francois Lake (22.8 km).
 Check out our previous trip report for photo directions on getting from Burns Lake to Francois Lake.
 Here we are at the end of BC Highway 35, getting ready to turn right onto Colleymount Road (turning left here onto Francois Lake East Road would eventually lead to Uncha Mountain Red Hills Provincial Park, and to Red Hills Trail, which we hiked earlier in the day).